GIDSOpenStandaarden/OpenSNS-IRMA-Docker/README.md

 # IRMA Docker deployment for GIDS
 The project contains the containerized deployment of the irmago server.
 This project contains:

-1. The entrypoint.sh that configures the server based on the environment variables.
+1. The `entrypoint.bash` that configures the server based on the environment variables.
-1. The Dockerfile that builds the irmago server in a Docker container.
+1. The `Dockerfile` that builds the irmago server in a Docker container.

 ## Assumptions
 1. SSL offloading is not part of this docker container